jessebarlow/NA_CMPSC_451/README.md

 # NA_CMPSC_451
-Course Materials for the course "Numerical methods"
+Course Materials for the course "Numerical methods" joint with PSu and USplit.